brem02/Udacity_Project_2/README.md

 ## Enhancements

 In the future, the project can be configured to work with gitflow, so if you commit to a particular branch, the code can continue to be deployed in the corresponding environment (Development, QA, Staging or production).
+&emsp;

+## Annotations

+- In the main branch there is a command.txt file, which includes all relevant commands to set up the environment for this project.
+Moreover, it contains also the steps to do the set up.
+- the command python3 -m pip install pandas in the azure-pipelines.yml is necessary, because the according entry in requirements.txt was not processed correctly under python 3.8 --> the tutor has opened up a bug
+&emsp;

 ## Demo